 You’ve now created your brush and it should show up in your brushes palette.

 To try it out you can select the brush tool, and select your new brush in the Brushes palette.
 Create a path with the brush tool and your brush should be applied.
 A straight path will look like this.

 Create another path with some curves.

 If you want to change the color of the brush stroke simply change the path’s stroke color.

 And there you have it, you now have a versatile Illustrator brush.
-If you wanted to continue to create a full set of brushes, create them one at a time and place them all in the same workspace and save it as a .ai file.
-The when you want to use them you can open them up by going to the brushes palette, “Open Brush Library”, “Other Library”, and find the file on your computer.
+If you wanted to continue to create a full set of brushes, create them one at a time place them all in the same workspace and save it as a .ai file.
+Then when you want to use them you can open them up by going to the Brushes palette, “Open Brush Library”, “Other Library”, and find the file on your computer.